jullianm/StackIT/README.md

 - KeychainManager
 - ImageManager

-The `ViewManager` is initialized once and accessible to all the views as an environmment object.
+The `ViewManager` is initialized once and accessible to all the views as an environmment object.<br>
 Views will be rendered whenever one the @Published properties inside that `ViewManager` object is mutated.

 Every business logic between the `ViewManager` and the other managers are made with `Publisher` and `Subscriber` using Combine.